 All common kangaroo species are protected, and their management provided for, by the National Parks and Wildlife Act 1972 and associated regulations.
 The department encourages the use of non-lethal methods, such as using fencing and limiting access to water, to manage kangaroo impacts.
 However, kangaroos may also be managed commercially through the kangaroo industry by permitted kangaroo field processors, and non-commercially through Permits to Destroy Wildlife applied for by landholders.
-Animal welfare is very important to the Department, both commercial and non-commercial shooters must adhere to their respective National Codes of Practice when destroying kangaroos (Commercial Code and Non-commercial Code).
+Animal welfare is very important to the Department, both commercial and non-commercial shooters must adhere to their respective code of practice when destroying kangaroos.

 South Australian Commercial Kangaroo Management Plan 2020-2024

 To guide the ecologically sustainable management of commercially harvested kangaroos in South Australia, the Department has developed the South Australian Commercial Kangaroo Management Plan 2020 - 2024 in consultation with conservation and animal welfare groups, land managers, regulatory and peak bodies, the kangaroo industry and the community.
 A feedback report detailing how the consultation shaped the plan has been developed.
 The implementation of this management plan is overseen by the Kangaroo Management Reference Group.

 State-wide Commercial Kangaroo Harvest

 As of 1 January 2020, the commercial kangaroo harvest area will cover the entire State, excluding metropolitan Adelaide and the Alinytjara Wilurara region for cultural reasons.

 To find out if your property is in the harvest zone, and if so, in which harvest sub-region, visit NatureMaps and follow these instructions.

 The following common and impact-causing kangaroo species are available for harvest (as of 1 January 2020):